Double Chocolate Sourdough Bread

 Yes.
 You can substitute any flavor of chocolate you like.
 I usually prefer a darker chocolate but with the rich cocoa flavor in this loaf I like the sweetness the milk chocolate brings.

-What can I substitute in place of coconut oil?
+What can I use in place of the coconut oil?

 Use any neutral-flavored oil in place of the coconut oil.
 Coconut oil makes the crumb of this loaf extra soft, which I love, but any oil should work.